analyticsrepo01/adk_training_002/README.md

 # ADK 101 Training - 30min

 This README provides a quick start guide to using the Agent Development Kit (ADK) based on the "ADK_Training_30min.ipynb" notebook.
+It also includes information on integrating external tools using the "Toolbox_in_Agent_ADK.ipynb" notebook.

 ## Prerequisites